: About Us : Directors

-Kerry Staines – Chairperson
+Kerry Staines – Director

 Kerry blends her practical knowledge and experience with strategy and is energised by leading business to create and deliver positive change.